Mina Asami: Life and career

-Asami made her onscreen debut in a small role in Teruo Ishii's Boryoku senshi (暴力戦士) released in October 1979 by Toei.
+Asami was born in Saitama, and made her screen debut in a small role in Teruo Ishii's Boryoku senshi (暴力戦士) released in October 1979 by Toei.
 She primarily rose to prominence in six Nikkatsu Roman Porno films in the period 1983–1984.
 In the 1983 Roman porno Erotic Confessions, she played the role of a farmer's daughter stranded with a group of sex hungry travelers by a flood in this Edo period historical film by Shōgorō Nishimura.
 In the 1984 White Uniform Story: Molestation!, Asami plays a nurse brutalized by a psychotic patient.
 According to film critics Thomas and Yuko Weisser, she "plays a wide-eyed perky virgin impeccably".
 In her final film for Nikkatsu, Asami starred in the improbable College Girls' Dormitory vs Nurse School Students' Dormitory, which the Weissers call pleasant but "ultimately very dumb".

 Moving into mainstream film, Asami had a small role in the June 1986 costume drama/comedy The Shogunate's Harem (大奥十八景, Ōoku jūhakkei).
 More notable was her taking on the dual roles of twin sisters Princess Ial and Princess Igam in the Super Sentai tokusatsu TV series Hikari Sentai Maskman which ran in 51 episodes from February 1987 to February 1988.